dashbird/site/content/blog/a-crash-course-on-serverless-with-aws-triggering-lambda-with-sns-messaging.md

 - [Migrating your Node.js REST API to Serverless](https://dev.to/adnanrahic/migrating-your-nodejs-rest-api-to-serverless-3gej)
 - [Building a Serverless REST API with Node.js and MongoDB](https://dev.to/adnanrahic/building-a-serverless-rest-api-with-nodejs-and-mongodb-43db)
 - [A crash course on Serverless with Node.js](https://dev.to/adnanrahic/a-crash-course-on-serverless-with-nodejs-5jp)

-I also highly recommend checking out [this article](https://css-tricks.com/routing-route-protection-server-rendered-vue-apps-using-nuxt-js/) about Nuxt.js, and [this tutorial](https://serverless.com/blog/serverless-api-gateway-domain/) about the serverless domain manager.

 *Hope you guys and girls enjoyed reading this as much as I enjoyed writing it.
 If you liked it, feel free to share so more people will see this tutorial.
 Until next time, be curious and have fun.*